Joe Toplyn

 I also think it’s fair to answer the question posed by the title of my original post this way: Yes, a computer can write a joke.

-I call my joke-writing software Witscript (U.S. Patent Nos.
+I call my joke-writing system Witscript (U.S. Patent Nos.
 10,642,939; 10,878,817; and 11,080,485).
 Right now the jokes it makes aren’t very sophisticated.

 But as research in artificial general intelligence (AGI) advances, Witscript can learn to create smarter jokes.
 Witscript is a road map to a computer with a sense of humor, like a witty human companion.